deis/deis/docs/installing_deis/aws.rst

     $ pip install awscli

-We'll also need `PyYAML`_ for the Deis EC2 provision script to run:
+We'll also need `PyYAML`_ for the Deis AWS provision script to run:

 .. code-block:: console